textpattern/textpattern.github.io/administration/files-panel.md

 Beneath the upload and search area there is the table, or list, of existing files.
 Each row is one file.

-#### List of files: Information columns {#list_of_filesinformation_columns}

-*The list of files provides you with basic information on your file content elements.* Each row is one file.
-There are eight columns.
-(Note:
-The columns can be sorted.
-If you click the header of a column, it will sort the whole current list of files (including all its pages) according to that column.
-Click again to reverse sort direction.
-The current sort column is marked by a yellow arrow on the right side of its name indicating its direction: downwards = ascending = most recent presented first at the top.)

-For *files* there are eight different columns:
+### Columns

+The default view shows these columns:

-**ID\#** â€“ an ID number is automatically assigned to each file.
-The ID\# is used for identifying and placing the content element with a tag.
+**ID:** an ID number is automatically assigned to each file.
+This is what identifies it and calls it on the live site.
+Click this ID to edit the file properties.
-Right from the ID\# two links reside: **Edit** â€“ click this (or the name of the file) to edit the properties of the content element.
-The panel view will switch to *edit properties mode*. **Download** â€“ click this to download the file to your computer.

-**Name** â€“ filename of the file.
-You can click this linked name to edit the files properties.
-The panel view will switch to *edit properties mode*.
+**Name:** the filename of the image.
+Click this to edit the file properties.

-**Description** â€“ what has to be told about the file.
-You needn't specify file size here.
-Filesize will be shown automatically (by tags and if you like).
+**Title:** if the file was given a title, then it will reflect that here.

-**Category** â€“ if the link was assigned a category, then it will reflect that here.
+**Category:** if the file was assigned a category, then it will reflect that here.

-**Tags** - here you can choose between three modes how to include the correct code.
-There will be a tag builder opened as a pop-up, creating a tag for you to copy and paste.

-**Status** - the current status of the file.
+**Status:** the current status of the file ('Hidden', 'Pending' or 'Live').

-**Condition** - the day and time when this link has been created.
-(Note: labeled “File Status” in the edit-mode)
+**Condition:** "OK" tells that the file is in the files folder, or "Missing".

-**Downloads** - an indicator how many downloads already happened.
+**Downloads:** an indicator of how many downloads of this file have taken place.

-#### Edit multiple content elements {#edit_multiple_content_elements}

-You may want to perform changes on multiple content elements, for instance replace a category assignment in a group of 50 files.
-Textpattern provides a way to do this in a single command:

-First you have to select the content elements you want to apply a change to.
-On the right side of the list you will find a checkbox for each content element to select.
-You can mark and unmark the element by clicking the checkbox.
-There are also three select-buttons at the bottom of the list: “All”, “None” or “Range”.
-If you want to select a *range* you simply mark the checkbox of both the first and the last link in the range and then click “Range”.
-The links between will automatically be checked too.
-You can combine those ways to select the appropriate files.
+**Author:** the author who created the file record (only if more than one author exists in the [Users administration panel](http://docs.textpattern.io/administration/users-panel)).

+At the top of the list there is an option 'Show detail'.
+When marked additional columns (and additional info) will be presented:

+In the ID column, a link will be added for each file: **Download:** click this to download the file to your computer.

+**Description:** what has to be told about the file - you needn't specify file size here (file size can be shown automatically by tags if you like).

+**Tags:** here you have a choice of *three ways* to include the file in your article content or Form templates:

+1. as a Textile(d) text
+2. as a Textpattern file tag
+3. as plain HTML

+Each link will open a pop-up window with a 'tag builder'.
+You can choose the elements you need and an appropriate tag in Textile, Textpattern or HTML will be created.
+This tag you can copy and place where needed.

+### Perform changes on selected files

+In the first column you will find a checkbox for each file.
+Here you can select files you want to change in a bulk manner.
+You can mark files by checking the checkbox or you can use the checkbox in the head bar of the list to mark all files on that page.
-Second, you get to the bottom of the list to the drop-down-list labeled “With selected:” and choose the function you want to perform.

-For files the following changes are available:
+For performing changes now you go to the drop-down list 'With selected...' and choose the function you want to perform.
+The following changes are available:

+* Change category (if image categories are defined)
+* Change author
--   Change Category
+* Change status
+* Reset download count
--   Delete
+* Delete

-When selecting the “Change Category”-option you will get another drop-down-list below which will give you the list of categories to choose from.

-After selecting the appropriate options click “Go” to start the changes.
-A pop-up window will ask “Are you sure?” and then (if “yes”) the changes will be performed.
+When selecting a 'Change'-option you will get another drop-down-list which will give you the values to choose from, e.g. the list of authors, or categories.
+After selecting the options you want to perform click 'Go' to start the changes.
+A pop-up window will ask "Are you sure?" and then (if 'yes') the changes will be performed.

 ## Pages and files listed per page